5098 Telegraph Ave. (51st St)

-Expect lines, we had to wait only a couple minutes to get into Bakesale Betty, around 11am, but the wait was well worth it.
-They’ve gotten pretty efficient.
+Expect lines, we had to wait only a couple minutes to get into Bakesale Betty, around 11am one time, but any wait was well worth it.
+They have gotten pretty efficient at serving the crowds..
 It is worth making the trek to Bakesale Betty, to experience this excellent but cultish place.
 We saw EMT’s eating here, so if you fall ill, you’ll be in good hands!
 Pizzaiolo is just down the block, so make it a pilgrimage.